 Senior Coastal Planner

 Julian Bakker is our Senior Planner and project developer.
 He provides First Nations clients with comprehensive location information, spatial data, and planning options to develop and maintain coastal territories, with a special emphasis on sovereignty, technology, community values, and local knowledge.
-At Shift Environmental, Julian combines his hands-on and academic experience with GIS and remote-sensing platforms with his current PhD research in geography (University of Victoria).
+At Shift, Julian combines his hands-on and academic experience with GIS and remote-sensing platforms with his current PhD research in geography (University of Victoria).
 He shows clients how to use technology and coastal resources (human and natural) to translate community values into coastal planning and implementation initiatives.
 Julian customizes plans specific to each client’s unique territory, using technology and training to build people-centred economic opportunities that promote meaningful experience, a strong sense of place, and integration with the natural environment.
 Julian is an inflatable boat enthusiast, an inveterate dinghy sailor, and a Transport Canada–certified drone flight instructor.

 R&D ENGINEERING LEAD

 Sebastian Berg is our Research and Development Engineering Lead.
 With a professional background in industrial mechanical design and personal background centered on the ocean, Sebastian leads the technical development of our Nearshore Environmental Response Mobile Command Control and Communications (NERMC3) project and the OceanSled semi-autonomous multi-use vessel.
-Sebastian coordinates Shift Environmental’s technology integration into real-world heavy weather and coastal environments.
+Sebastian coordinates Shift’s technology integration into real-world heavy weather and coastal environments.
 Sebastian’s extensive experience in mechanical engineering included the design of a new pump for highly abrasive fluids and systemic testing and re-designing existing parts.
-This, coupled with three years of project management experience at remote worksites in BC’s backcountry, help him translate client needs into the custom tools required to maintain Shift Environmental technology long term.
+This, coupled with three years of project management experience at remote worksites in BC’s backcountry, help him translate client needs into the custom tools required to maintain Shift technology long term.

 FIELD OPERATIONS MANAGER